cpliakas/Acquia-Cloud-Utilities/README.md

 # Acquia Cloud Utilities

-NOTE: This repository is no longer maintained and will soon be deprecated by an upcoming hosting release that improves the mechanism to retrieving credentials.
+NOTE: This repository is no longer maintained and will soon be deprecated by an upcoming hosting release that improves the mechanism to retrieve credentials.

 ## Usage